 Future as a target or future as a process “in the making”

 Riel Miller (2007) “Futures literacy: A hybrid strategic scenario method”, Futures, Vol. 39: 341–362

 In the futures studies, they are two main school of thought.
 You can think of the future as a target in a future time-space or of the future as a process “in the making”.
 The two differ in as much as in the first, the future is closed – a “colonized future!” claim its adversaries; whereas process-oriented futures are wide open.

 In the first model, it is about envisioning a future in the explorative (plausible, probable futures) or normative modes (preferred futures), and devise of ways to reach your vision.
 In the second model, you make use of the open future (possible futures) to uncover other ways of knowing and acting in the present.

 Riel Miller, Head of Foresight at UNESCO and a future practitioner, has developed a line of thinking around this last strand, whose originality lies in overcoming the “limitations imposed by values and expectations when thinking about the future”.
 To that aim, the method focuses first on the task of “rigorous imagination” with the help of social theory: the idea is to “open up a possibility space” where variables (taken over from sound social theory) form the x/y axis of a speculative futures space.
 From then on, the task is to formulate possible outcomes from all points of this space (what if?) and finally use those thought experiments for decision-making.
-In this way, values (preferred futures) and predictability (probable, plausible futures) don’t a priori enclose futures (“colonize” futures) – as is most often the case in foresight and beyond.
+In this way, values (preferred futures) and predictability (probable, plausible futures) don’t a priori enclose futures – as is most often the case in foresight and beyond.
 This approach in turn helps uncover other ways of knowing and acting in the present.